 This is probably the most obvious thing hackers can do with your email address, and it’s a nuisance for sure.
 Once hackers have your email address, they can use it to target more than just you, sending out email blasts to anyone (maybe even everyone!) in your contact list.
 As Garry Brownrigg, CEO & Founder of QuickSilk, explains, “They can ‘spoof’ an email message with a forged sender address—they don’t even need your password for this.”
 The things they send can be anything from harmful malware to scams and requests for money; either way, you’d certainly rather they didn’t come from your address.

 And though it’s mostly harmless (most savvy Internet users are able to catch on when they receive a scam email from a friend’s address), it could still be a problem in some cases.
 “If a criminal really wanted to hurt someone, they could use this as a way to catfish a romantic partner, hack the victim’s employer, get the person in trouble at work, or cause any number of problems in their personal or professional life by impersonating them online,” says Jason Glassberg, co-founder of Casaba Security and former cybersecurity executive at Ernst & Young and Lehman Brothers.
+Learn more about what can hackers do with your email address below.

 Send phishing emails